Tips from a local for the Macon, Ga. Cherry Blossom Festival. My list of must-see events and more tips for visiting Macon during the festival.

 I couldn’t possibly tell you all of the events which take place during Macon’s Cherry Blossom Festival.
 These are a few of my family favorites we try not to miss.

-Visit the International Cherry Blossom Festival site right here for more info and Covid guidelines.
+Visit the Cherry Blossom Festival site right here for more info about the 10-Day International Cherry Blossom Festival.

 More Georgia Travel Ideas